 Neither was blind, as a watcher, the god, gold-glistering Ares.
 Seeing Hephaistos, the worker renowned, set forth on a journey, speedily unto the house of the far-famed god he betook him, filled with the longing of love for the fair-crowned queen Cytherea, newly arrived from the home of her father, the mighty Cronion.
 Resting she quietly sat; he, entering into the mansion, tenderly clung to her hand; then he opened his lips and addressed her: "Come, let us go, my belovéd, and lie on the bed and enjoy us!
-Nowhere nigh is Hephaistos, but started already for Lemnos, close to the Sintian folk, that people of barbarous language."
+Nowhere nigh is Hephaistos, but started already for Lemnos, close to the Sintian folk, that people of barbarous language.'
 Thus did he speak, and a thing right pleasant it seemed to the goddess.
 So they ascended the bed and reclined them to sleep; but the netting, cunningly wrought by the crafty Hephaistos, descended upon them: suddenly gone was the power of lifting a limb, or of moving.
 Then at the last they perceived it, when all was too late to escape it; Ay, and already at hand was the famed deft-handed Hephaistos.
 He'd returned on his way, before he had reached the land of Lemnos.
 Eëlios on the watch had remained, and had brought him the tidings.

 The husband is returning!
 The crisis impends!
 The illicit lovers are in for it.

-And the singer, having everyone's attention, continues his tale:
+Those in the audience who had not previously put down their cups now do so.
+The singer has their attention, and with confidence he continues his tale.